ropensci/software-review/.buffy/templates/approved.md

 Welcome aboard!
 We'd love to host a post about your package - either a [short introduction to it with an example](https://ropensci.org/tech-notes/) for a technical audience or [a longer post with some narrative about its development or something you learned, and an example of its use](https://ropensci.org/blog/) for a broader readership.
 If you are interested, consult [the blog guide](https://blogguide.ropensci.org/), and tag @stefaniebutland in your reply.
 She will get in touch about timing and can answer any questions.

 We've put together an online book with our best practice and tips, [this chapter](https://devguide.ropensci.org/collaboration.html) starts the 3d section that's about guidance for after onboarding.
 Please tell us what could be improved, the corresponding repo is [here](https://github.com/ropensci/dev_guide).

+Last but not least, you can volunteer as a reviewer via filling a [short form](https://airtable.com/shrnfDI2S9uuyxtDw).